nchammas/flintrock/README.md

 ## Installation

+Before using Flintrock, take a quick look at the [copyright](COPYRIGHT) notice and [license](LICENSE) and make sure you're OK with their terms.

 Flintrock requires Python 3.4 or newer.
 Since we don't have any releases yet, the only way to install Flintrock at the moment is as follows:

 ```sh